 Your accommodation: Scenic Suites Queenstown

 Scenic Suites Queenstown offers guests exquisite style, comfort and spectacular views over Lake Wakatipu and the Southern Alps.
-The hotel prides itself on its four star hospitality that will make your stay in Queenstown even more memorable.Take in the sights of Queenstown one more time before returning your car to the airport and catching your onward flight.
+The hotel prides itself on its 4-star hospitality that will make your stay in Queenstown even more memorable.Take in the sights of Queenstown one more time before returning your car to the airport and catching your onward flight.

 Driving distance and time (approximate) for this leg: 8 kms / 5 miles : 0.2 hours